RajaJaganathan/MakeNoteReact/README.md

 # MakeNoteReact
-MakeNote Application developed by using React JS
+MakeNote Application developed by using React and Redux